SAMNaqvi1212/Myprojects/README.md

-# These projects include my Kaggle competitions and several other machine learning projects that I have made
+# These projects include my machine learning projects that I have made